Dushistov/flapigen-rs/book/src/foreign-class.md

 {{#include ../../cpp_tests/src/cpp_glue.rs.in:boxed_trait}}
 ```

-Also that should be noted that `rust_swig` generates code that uses "Universal Function Call Syntax",
+Also that should be noted that `flapigen` generates code that uses "Universal Function Call Syntax",
 so method can be not real methods and declared outside of **impl** blocks:

 ```rust,no_run,noplaypen